jhoerr/cloudmesh-manual/docs/_sources/storage/database.rst.txt

 Directory
 ^^^^^^^^^

-.. todo:: details of the gogle storage provider directory is missing
+.. todo:: details of the google storage provider directory is missing

 File
 ^^^^

-.. todo:: details of the gogle storage provider file is missing
+.. todo:: details of the google storage provider file is missing